MicrocontrollersDev/Alternatives/README.md

 <div align="center">

-# `Legacy Alternatives`
+# [`Legacy Alternatives`]
-Repo which contains the pre-MkDocs files.
+Repo which contains the

-## Understand that no work will be done on this.
-This is purely for preservation.
+pre-MkDocs files.

 </div>

+## Clarification
+Understand that no real
+work will be done on this!
+This is purely for preservation purposes.